temenostech/temenos-platform-documentation/docfx_project/home/techguides/t24-development.md

 This package is adapted according to the T24 version of your sandbox and it is provided as a **.zip** file.

-After extracting it in your local machine to any location, the bellow folders should be available:
+After extracting it in your local machine to any location, the bellow foldimers should be available:

 - DS
 - t24Lib